Christian-Hummel/IMC-Assignment-2/README.md

 add_supervisor() - registers a supervisor for this agency

+get_all_supervisors() - displays information about all supervisors, employee_id, name, address, email, nationality

 add_user() - creates a login user for this supervisor, the employee_id will be connected to this table

 log_in() - creates the Token for the supervisor to unlock more functionality - has to be used in this format: "Bearer <access_token>"